Pompatus

-Pompatus (or Pompitus) (/ˈpɒmpətəs/) is a nonce word coined by Steve Miller in his hit single "The Joker" (1973).
+Pompatus (or Pompitus) (/ˈpɒmpətəs/) is a nonce word coined by Steve Miller in his song “Enter Maurice” (1972).

 Etymology

-The word is probably a corruption of—or imagined variation on—the word "puppetutes", which was itself a coinage, originated by Vernon Green at the age of 14.
-Green included the word "puppetutes" in the lyrics of doo-wop song "The Letter" (1954), as performed by him and The Medallions.
-"The Letter" also included another original coinage, "pismotality".
-Presumably in homage to the Medallions' song, Steve Miller used the nonce words "epismetology" and "pompatus" in the lyrics of two of his other songs, "Enter Maurice" and "The Conversation", one of which is, like "The Letter", in spoken-word style.
+The word is probably a corruption of—or imagined variation on—the word puppetutes, which was itself a coinage, originated by Vernon Green at the age of 14.
+Green included the word puppetutes in the lyrics of doo-wop song "The Letter" (1954), as performed by him and The Medallions.
+"The Letter" also included another original coinage, pismotality.
+Presumably in homage to the Medallions' song, Steve Miller used the nonce words epismetology and pompatus in the lyrics of two of his other songs, "Enter Maurice" and "The Conversation", one of which is, like "The Letter", in spoken-word style.

-The appealing oddness of the phrase "the pompatus of love" garnered a lot of attention, and inspired its use by others.
-For example, as the title of a 1996 film starring Jon Cryer.

 Lyrics

 The lyrics of "The Joker" include the quatrain:

 Some people call me the space cowboy.

 Yeah!
 Some call me the gangster of love.